Cyriaque Lamar

 “May we all be ziggurats,” said Tippi.

-She heard a rattling from the schisto, and ploop, a bale of aminospheres hit the water.
+She heard a rattling from the schisto, and ploop: a bale of aminospheres hit the water.
+The protein orbs were the signal: an apex predator was loose.

-“I am Endoceras!” screamed Xoz.
+“I am Endoceras!” howled Xoz.

-“Such a fun pattern,” cooed Tippi.
+“Such a pretty pattern,” cooed Tippi.

 “Have you ever met an oyster?” said Lina.